Key Stage 1

 Through both worship and RE teaching we aim to provide an education based on Christian beliefs and attitudes whilst also developing knowledge, understanding and respect for other religions.
 Stories from Christianity and other religions feature in our assemblies as well as moral issues such as pollution, disability, prejudice and cruelty.

-A daily act of collective Christian worship provides an opportunity for peace and reflection.
+A daily act of collective Christian worship provides an opportunity for peace and reflection led by the Headtcher, teachers and pupils and visitors where possible.
 We hope to develop in our children a sense of God, awe and wonder, responsibility, spirituality, thankfulness, community, empathy and achievement.

 Parents have the right to ask for their child to be withdrawn from the act of worship.